Regression-Games/RegressionDocs/docs/players/creating-bots/overview.md

 ### Granting Access to Repository Contents

 Regression Games values the security and comfort of our users.
-We can see which repositories you have access to, but we can't read contents from or write to any repositories under your GitHub account by default.
+We can see which repositories you have access to, but we can't read contents from or write contents to any repositories under your GitHub account by default.
 Instead, you'll need to tell us which ones we're allowed to access.
-To do this, return to the Regression Games tab in your browser and follow the green link under "Git Settings" section.
+To do this, return to the Regression Games tab in your browser and follow the green link under "Git Settings".
 This will take you back to GitHub to authorize the Regression Games app on your GitHub Account.

 If you don't want to repeat this step for every AI you create, you can select the "All repositories" option.
 If you want to explicitly restrict Regression Games to relevant repositories, then find your new repository under "Only select repositories."
-Choose one of these options then click "Install."
+Choose either of these options then click "Install."

 ![Grant GitHub Access](./img/install-github-app.png)
 ![Select GitHub Repositories](./img/github/select-repositories.png)

 ### Finish Setup

-Back in the Regression Games tab in your browser, refresh the repository search, find your new AI repository, and select it.
+Back in the Regression Games tab in your browser, refresh the repositories list, find your new AI repository, and select it.
 Lastly, name your AI - this is the name other players will see in-game.
-You can also give it an option description to help identify it from other AIs you create.
+You can also give it an optional description to help identify it from other AIs you'll create.
 Finally, click the "Create Bot" button.

 ![Refresh Repositories](./img/refresh-repositories.png)